This page provides information on our plans for an Electric Forecourt® in Stevenage.

 The Electric Forecourt® will not be a significant trip generator in itself, and will be used mainly by cars already on the network.
 There will therefore be limited impact on local traffic levels.

-A Transport Statement forms part of the planning application, the scope of which has been agreed with the Highways Agency and the County Council.
+A Transport Statement formed part of the planning application, the scope of which has been agreed with the Highways Agency and the County Council.
 The Statement demonstrates that there is sufficient capacity at the junction and that events at Knebworth House can still take place without the Forecourt affecting traffic flow.

 An Ecological Appraisal and Aboricultural Impact Assessment have both been submitted as part of the planning application.